 - Turn on the Automatic Date and Time button.

-Sometimes, you might get the “No Internet Connection” because your device is unable to connect to the Google Servers.
+Sometimes, you might get the “No Internet Connection” because your device cannot connect to the Google Servers.

 You can find a way around this by opening and using another Google App, like Google Photos or Google Docs, and then returning to the Google Play Store app.